Design and Simulation-Based Testing of Connected Traffic Light Guidance Systems: Setup Description

 \subsection{Testing Scenario}

 The CarMaker-Simulink environment is used to perform the testing.
-The goal is to show how the MTLA system is able to help the driver in taking a green wave.
+The main goal is to demonstrate that the MTLA system is able to help the driver in taking a green wave.
 To do so, a driver that receives no warning (driver 1) is compared with a driver that receives guidance from the GLOSA systems and follows it perfectly (driver 2).
-For both drivers, the initial speed is kept constant until an action is required to deal with traffic lights.

-The test road scenario described in \cref{MTLW_TestRoad} is a $1500\ m$ long straight road, where four traffic lights with a $75\ s$ cycle are placed.
+The initial speed is kept constant for both drivers until action is required to deal with traffic lights.
+The test road scenario described in \cref{MTLW_TestRoad} is a $1500~\text{m}$ long straight road, where four traffic lights with a $75~\text{s}$ cycle are placed.
 Traffic light location, phases and timing are based on real TLs located in the city of Milan \cite{AMAT}.
 Their position and relative phases are reported respectively in \cref{TLreal_pos,TLreal_phase}.
+It is important to note that communication (or connectivity) is simulated in the CarMaker-Simulink simulation environment; however, it takes into consideration latency as well as lost packets that are associated with 5G.
+It is worth mentioning that the active map itself is simulated in a way that does not hinder the primary purpose of the simulation-based testing, and latency and reliability of communication (10 ms and 99.9\% respectively) are similar to what is reported in \cite{khayyat2021development}.